-If you have questions about what courses to take to complete your English major, how close you are to graduation, how to go about planning a minor in another field, or how to get your English major to work for you after graduation, you may contact your advisor or Dr. Ginger Pizer, Director of Undergraduate Studies.
+If you have questions about what courses to take to complete your English major, how close you are to graduation, or how to go about planning a minor in another field, you may contact your advisor or Dr. Ginger Pizer, Director of Undergraduate Studies.
 Dr. Pizer will also be happy to talk to you about the Linguistics minor.
 You may e-mail her at gpizer@english.msstate.edu or call her at 662-325-2240.
 You will find Dr. Pizer in Lee 2305 during posted office hours.

-If you have concerns about or problems with a course you are taking or any other departmental matters, you may contact Dr. Dan Punday, the head of the English Department.
-His office is located in Lee 2004, and you can contact him by email at dpunday@english.msstate.edu or by calling the main department number: 662-325-3644.
+If you have concerns about or problems with a course you are taking or any other departmental matters, you may contact Dr. Lara Dodds, the head of the English Department.
+Her office is located in Lee 2304, and you can contact her by email at ldodds@english.msstate.edu or by calling the main department number: 662-325-3644.